 ; An XWord is '(word ((text String))).

 Exercise 371.
-Refine the definition of Xexpr so that you can represent XML elements, including enumerations, that are plain strings.
+Refine the definition of Xexpr so that you can represent XML elements, including items in enumerations, that are plain strings.

 (define e0 '(ul (li (word ((text "one")))) (li (word ((text "two"))))))